-How To Make Roller Blinds
+How To Make a Roller Blind

 With the right tools, materials, and skills, you can make your own roller blind at home.
 Just be sure to work in a safe area where children and pets will not be underfoot, so to speak, or else the risk for injuries from the scissors, cutting knife, and other sharp objects, increases.

-Make the Measurements
+Make the measurements

 - Recess fit - In a recess fit. run the measuring tape from one side of the frame to the other on the inside.
 Take down the measurement and deduct 5mm for the pin measure.

 - Architrave fit - In an architrave fit, run the measuring tape from the outside of the architrave to its other side.
 No deductions should be made; this is the pin measure.

 In both fits, measure the height of the roller blind from the top of the frame to the floor.
 This is the drop measurement.
 Take the measurements for the roller blinds first before buying the materials from hardware stores and curtain suppliers, among others.
 You can then avoid wasting good material and, thus, money.
 Be sure to work on a clean, flat surface like a wide kitchen table or a work table.